##

 command.

-To make a histogram of the weights of the cars in mtcars
+To make a histogram of the lengths of the patients in

 .